PhosCity/Aegisub-Scripts/docs/ASS2TTF.md

 Your browser does not support the video tag.
 </video>

+- Write a character you want to assign to the shape in the effect field.
+You cannot reuse same character twice.
+You also cannot use multiple character in effect field.
 - Select lines with shapes in Aegisub.
 - Run the script.
 - Navigate to the folder where you want to save the font and input the filename